Collaborative filtering: Context-aware collaborative filtering

 Many recommender systems simply ignore other contextual information existing alongside user's rating in providing item recommendation.
 However, by pervasive availability of contextual information such as time, location, social information, and type of the device that user is using, it is becoming more important than ever for a successful recommender system to provide a context-sensitive recommendation.
 According to Charu Aggrawal, "Context-sensitive recommender systems tailor their recommendations to additional information that defines the specific situation under which recommendations are made.
 This additional information is referred to as the context."

 Taking contextual information into consideration, we will have additional dimension to the existing user-item rating matrix.
-As an instance, assume a music recommender system which provide different recommendations in corresponding to time of the day.
+As an instance, assume a music recommender system which provides different recommendations in corresponding to time of the day.
 In this case, it is possible a user have different preferences for a music in different time of a day.
 Thus, instead of using user-item matrix, we may use tensor of order 3 (or higher for considering other contexts) to represent context-sensitive users' preferences.

 In order to take advantage of collaborative filtering and particularly neighborhood-based methods, approaches can be extended from a two-dimensional rating matrix into a tensor of higher order.
 For this purpose, the approach is to find the most similar/like-minded users to a target user; one can extract and compute similarity of slices (e.g. item-time matrix) corresponding to each user.
 Unlike the context-insensitive case for which similarity of two rating vectors are calculated, in the context-aware approaches, the similarity of rating matrices corresponding to each user is calculated by using Pearson coefficients.
 After the most like-minded users are found, their corresponding ratings are aggregated to identify the set of items to be recommended to the target user.

 The most important disadvantage of taking context into recommendation model is to be able to deal with larger dataset that contains much more missing values in comparison to user-item rating matrix.
 Therefore, similar to matrix factorization methods, tensor factorization techniques can be used to reduce dimensionality of original data before using any neighborhood-based methods.